Portbury Wharf STW (2016)

 Situated 2 miles from the coastal town of Portishead on the Severn Estuary, Portbury Wharf STW was granted its first consent to operate in 1987.
 The site underwent a refurbishment in late 2015 and currently services Portishead and the surrounding area, equating to a population in the region of 32,000.
 Portbury Wharf is comfortably equipped to handle flow rates of 550l/s and treats wastewater flows from five pumping stations located in Clapton-In-Gordano, Portishead, Portbury Dock and Portbury Drove.
 Historically a heavily industrialised area, Portishead now acts as a dormitory town for Bristol and the surrounding area and features a stunning residential marina development where power and chemical plants had previously dominated the landscape.

 As part of a planned refurbishment programme at Portbury Wharf STW, Wessex Water appointed Nomenca (now nmcn PLC) to undertake the removal and replacement of old screening and screenings handling equipment at the inlet works.
-To enable the inlet works to maintain operational capacity over the duration of the planned works, Nomenca partnered with the hire division of M&N Electrical & Mechanical Services Ltd to provide a packaged plant solution, enabling the work to be carried out on site with no disruption to operational stability during the installation of the new screens.
+To enable the inlet works to maintain operational capacity over the duration of the planned works, Nomenca partnered with the hire division of M and N Electrical and Mechanical Services to provide a packaged plant solution, enabling the work to be carried out on site with no disruption to operational stability during the installation of the new screens.

 The following were among the challenges faced by the team: